Ow! How do I deal with red ant bites?

 I got bit three times on the foot by small red ants and my foot is swollen... what should I do?

-It sounds as though you had an unfortunate run-in with a mean gang of fire ants — aggressive red insects named for their intensely painful, burning sting.
-If a fire ant feels threatened by a foot or hand, it will latch onto the skin and sting up to seven or eight times in a circular pattern, injecting toxin-rich venom with each attack.
+It sounds as though you had an unfortunate run-in with a mean gang of fire ants — aggressive red insects named for their burning sting.
+If a fire ant feels threatened or its colony gets disturbed by an unwary passerby, it will latch onto the skin and sting multiple times in a semi-circular pattern, injecting toxin-rich venom with each attack.
 While there is no treatment for the venom in fire ant stings, some steps can be taken to reduce symptoms and mitigate discomfort.

-A fire ant sting causes instant redness, as well as pain and itching, which usually lasts about ten minutes.
+A fire ant sting causes instant redness, pain, and burning, which usually lasts about ten minutes.
 After the pain subsides, the itching sets in, and the stings start to develop into hive-like bumps.
-A few hours after the initial symptoms, the sting blisters and turns into a white pustule.
-The pustule can last between a few days and few weeks before drying up on its own.
+A few hours after the initial symptoms, the sting blisters and turns into an intensely itchy white pustule.
+The pustules usually open on their own within three days before drying up, though they may last for a week.
 Fire ant bites can also cause general swelling around the sting, which usually lasts one to two days.
-In rare cases (less than 1 percent), people bitten by fire ants can experience anaphylaxis, a reaction that can be fatal.
-If you have any of these symptoms after a fire ant bite, see a health care provider immediately:
+In rare cases (less than two percent), people bitten by fire ants can experience anaphylaxis, an allergic reaction that can be fatal.
+The following symptoms may indicate a life-threatening reaction and require immediate attention from a health care provider:

 - Slurred speech

 - Fainting or feeling too weak to stand

 - Stomach pain or vomiting